pkardas/notes/books/head-first-design-patterns/notes.md

 - thin client - the model and most of the view and the controller all reside in the server, with the browser providing a way to display the view, and to get input from the browser to the controller.
-- single page application - almost all of the model, view and controller reside on the client side.
+- single page application - almost all the model, view and controller reside on the client side.

 MVC frameworks: Django, AngularJS, EmberJS, ...